 Imagine a cartoon version of a kangaroo that’s about the size of a cat, permanently smiles, and actually exists in real life… that’s a quokka.
 And a 10,000-strong population of these furry little fellas toddle all over Rottnest Island, which is just a short ferry trip from Perth or Fremantle.
 Quokkas aren’t afraid of visitors, either – even tennis ace Roger Federer snapped a cheeky #quokkaselfie the last time he was in WA!

 It’s not hard to spot roos in the wild – there are currently 50 million of them hopping around Australia, twice the human population.
-See Skippy on the beach at Batemans Bay south of Sydney and Esperance on the south coast of WA, roaming wooded areas of the Australian National Botanic Gardens and Mount Ainslie in Canberra, and enjoying South Australian nature reserves like Kangaroo Island and Cleland Wildlife Park in the Adelaide Hills, not to mention the rock wallabies on Magnetic Island in tropical North Queensland and around the MacDonnell Ranges near Alice Springs in the Red Centre.
+See Skippy on the beach at Batemans Bay south of Sydney, roaming wooded areas of the Australian National Botanic Gardens and Mount Ainslie in Canberra, and enjoying South Australian nature reserves like Kangaroo Island and Cleland Wildlife Park in the Adelaide Hills, not to mention the rock wallabies on Magnetic Island in tropical North Queensland and around the MacDonnell Ranges near Alice Springs in the Red Centre.

 A little ball of razor sharp spikes doesn’t sound too cute and cuddly, but that’s before you look into an echidna’s adorable little face.
 Get up close and personal with these egg-laying mammals at Australia Zoo north of Brisbane and Healesville Sanctuary east of Melbourne, or you might even spot one in the wild in Victoria’s Grampians National Park if you’re lucky.
 Failing that, just grab a five-cent coin out of your wallet.